 Societies are not about making us happy.

 Our happiness, as human beings, is such a simple thing that it even transcends what we understand as society.
-It transcends what the fucking doctors are saying, what the shrinks are saying, it’s…
+It transcends what the doctors are saying, what the therapists are saying, it’s…

 Our psychology has remained the same for the past seventy two thousand years.
 Yeah, you read that right.
 Seventy two thousand.
 When we were walking twenty miles a day, hunting.
 When we were warriors.
 When all that we owned we could carry on us.
-When we lived in small groups of people… the best fucking hunters this world has ever created…
+When we lived in small groups of people… the best hunters this world had ever seen…

 You know what’s the most terrifying thing to any animal that’s ever lived?

 A group of humans running after it shouting and yelling, carrying spears and spikes and bows and arrows…

 You know why?

 Because there is no animal on this planet that can outrun a group of humans.
 Not for long.
 No. It’s going to collapse on the ground sooner or later.